raganwald/braythwayt.com/_posts/2014-02-11-self-victimization.md

 Look, I am not saying that if a conference code of conduct makes you feel uncomfortable that you shouldn't speak out, just as I'm not saying that if a conference's lack of code of conduct makes you feel uncomfortable, that you shouldn't speak out.

-I';m also not saying that it's a bad thing if you decide that the slaying of wolves (or the cleaning of the Augean Stables) is your purpose in life.
+I'm also not saying that it's a bad thing if you decide that the slaying of wolves (or the cleaning of the Augean Stables) is your purpose in life.
 Speak up!
 Act!! be the change you want to see in the world, with my blessing.

 But I am saying that if you are trying to enjoy the forest for what it is, sometimes it makes sense to learn to avoid the wolves, or live amongst them in peace, or perhaps to see them, note your fear, and then take control of it and to make conscious choices.